CiBotProject/bot-docs/BOT.md

 ## Use Cases — *Part 1 of 6*

 We did not need to make any changes based on feedback from the design, however, some minor changes were made since some functionality is only available to Slack Apps (i.e. \ commands).
+We have removed the .coveralls.yml terminology from Use Case 1, since it has been subsumed into our general CI setup process.
 Other than these changes, the use cases are simply duplicated below.

-### Use Case 1: Configuring .travis.yml and .coveralls.yml
+### Use Case 1: Configuring .travis.yml

 1. Precondition